12 Tips to Boost Facebook Sales during the Christmas and New Year Season

 Offer Last-minute Sales

-During the holidays, you may probably end up with having a certain quantity of unsold products that you need to get rid of asap.
+During the holidays, you might probably end up with having a certain quantity of unsold products that you need to get rid of asap.
 In this case, consider offering customers last-minute sales, perhaps, with discounts.

 Note that you can promote sales, including the last-minute ones, by using Facebook Offer Ads.